felwal-edu/dh2642-flowerfield/README.md

 The app targets towards users intressted in botany, outside exploration or general gardenkeeping – encouraging slowing down, and appreciating one's own surroundings.

-## What we have done

-We created the project using Vue CLI.

-We have set up a Pinia store and a Firebase database, and sync data between these.

-We fetch data (a plant) from an image using Plant.id's API, and have also created a way to "mock" the result in order to not waste quota.

-We load images by letting the user upload these, either via drag-and-drop or by browsing.

-We have created the different presenters and views which make up the website.

-Let the user wait while Firebase is loading data – and block pages only available to logged in users.

-## What we still plan to do

-Make the website look even better.

-Standaradise use of colours and fonts.

-A better way of blocking and redirecting the user if not logged in.

-Clearly show 'loading' status.

-Probably implement a `detailPresenter` and -`View`, allowing the user to click on a plant and view more detailed info.

-_Visability of system status_.
-Make the navbar clearly display which page the user is on.

-Adapt to mobile.

-Experience points (XP) for collecting flowers, added to one's profile.
-Ranks for leveling up.

-Maybe use a second API for fetching more detailed plant info, and fetching all plants within a species – to let the user 'fill out' their collection and see what they are missing.

 ## Project file structure

 Framework used: Vue